ZANU–PF: Post-Mugabe transition

 In 2014, a battle between Vice President Joice Mujuru and Justice Minister Emmerson Mnangagwa, and possibly First Lady Grace Mugabe, began over the succession to President Robert Mugabe.
 An elective congress was scheduled for December 2014, in which ZANU–PF would elect members to fill vacancies in the central committee, politburo, and presidium, and most likely endorse the party's next candidate for president.
 This congress, which takes place every five years, is the most important elective organ for the party.

 Although President Mugabe had not named a successor, Joice Mujuru was seen by many as the most likely candidate.
 She had support from both the politburo and the population at large (demonstrated by the election of her loyalists to the youth league).
 Minister Emmerson Mnangagwa was supported by a smaller group composed mainly of senior members of the security establishment, part of ZANU–PF's parliamentary caucus, younger party members, and a few influential parts of the Zimbabwean business community.
 He had been with Mugabe since Zimbabwe gained independence and was regarded by many as a successor who could maintain stability after Mugabe eventually left office.

 Mujuru lost the succession battle with Mnangagwa after being expelled from the party in 2015 a new power struggle began between Mnangagwa's faction (known as Team Lacoste) and Grace Mugabe's faction (known as Generation 40 or G40) which had become violent by 2017.
 Emmerson Mnangagwa was demoted from Minister of Justice following a cabinet reshuffle, soon after he publicly claimed that he was poisoned, in early-October 2017.
 On 15 November 2017, a military coup in Zimbabwe resulted in President Robert Mugabe being placed under house arrest and led to speculation over whether Grace Mugabe or Emmerson Mnangagwa would succeed him as leader of the party.
 Following the 2017 Zimbabwe coup, ZANU–PF voted to depose Robert Mugabe as party leader and install the banished Emmerson Mnangagwa as leader instead.
 Before the Zimbabwean parliament could vote to impeach Mugabe, he resigned from the presidency on 21 November 2017.
 Mnangagwa was sworn in as the new President of the Republic of Zimbabwe on 24 November 2017.

 On 6 September 2019, Robert Mugabe died of cancer (according to Mnangagwa) at the age of 95.
+He was succeeded as president by Emmerson Mnangagwa.

+In the March 2022 by-elections, ZANU–PF had a poor performance compared to the Citizens Coalition for Change.
+ZANU–PF won the 2023 Zimbabwean general election.

 Ideology

-Officially, ZANU–PF has a socialist ideology.
-The party maintains a Politburo and a Central Committee.
+ZANU–PF describes itself as anti-imperialist and as espousing pan-Africanism.
+It has been described from the outside as African nationalist.
+The party maintains a Secretariat, Politburo and a Central Committee.